edgelesssys/marblerun/docs/docs/deployment/kubernetes.md

 :::info

-If you are using a CC-enlightened, managed Kubernetes cluster, you will usually already have an SGX device plugin installed.
+If you are using a confidential computing-enlightened, managed Kubernetes cluster, you will usually already have an SGX device plugin installed.
 For example, creating a confidential computing cluster on AKS has a pre-configured SGX device plugin.

 :::